okaram/IntroJava/content/Arrays.md

 		}
 	}
 ```

 # More examples
+Here are a couple of examples which do not quite have the typical loop:

+The first one, is a function to calculate the minimum value in an array of ints;
 ```java
 	public static int min(int[] arr) {
 		// we assume the array is not empty